 The ripe fruit of papaya, when eaten regularly, corrects constipation, bleeding piles, and diarrhoea.
 The enzyme papain found in papaya is said to be very powerful for digestion.
 It helps the body’s enzymes to assimilate the maximum nutrition from the food that we eat.
 Papain found in papaya is beneficial when there is an excess mucus in the stomach, and for intestinal irritation.

 Papaya Seeds Health benefits

 Most of us don’t know that the big black seeds in papaya, are actually edible.
 They have a peppery flavor, and can be chewed whole or blended into a dressing.
-Papaya seeds are rich in a substance called caricin, which is a very effective home remedy for expelling round worms.
+Papaya seeds are rich in a substance called caricin, which is a very effective home remedy for expelling roundworms.
 The juice of the papaya seeds is beneficial in treating dyspepsia and bleeding piles.
-They are also said to be beneficial in treating cirrhosis of the liver caused by alcohoism.
+They are also said to be beneficial in treating cirrhosis of the liver caused by alcoholism.
 Grind the juice to obtain a tbsp of juice.
 Mix this with about 10 drops of fresh lime juice.
 This should be consumed for about a month, to treat the liver.

 Health Benefits of Papaya Leaves